Skip to main content

 Every Chrome extension is built from three interacting pieces.
 Understanding how they communicate is the foundation of good extension architecture.

-1. The Service Worker (Background)
+What Does the Service Worker (Background) Do?

 The service worker is the brain of your extension.
 It handles events from the browser (tab updates, messages from content scripts, alarm triggers), coordinates API calls, manages authentication tokens, and orchestrates communication between the popup and content scripts.
 Because it can terminate at any time, you must persist any critical state to chrome.storage.local rather than relying on in-memory variables.